 The Company has posted a deposit with the Department of Natrual Resources of the State of Utah ("DNR") as security towards future site restoration work.
 The deposit was posted in relation to the Keg Mountain Property in Utah (Note 5).
-During the six months ended December 31, 2015, the Company received a refund of US\$28,712 from the DNR and the remaining balance will be fully returned to the Company after site inspection is completed.
+In April 2015, the Company received a refund of US\$28,712 from the DNR and the remaining balance will be fully returned to the Company after site inspection is completed.